choulab/lab-website/content/authors/shana/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "shana.alxeander@mail.utoronto.ca"
+email: "your email"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
+#   Needed to categorize members into current vs. alumni
 user_groups:
 - current members

+# enter your short bio below.
+This will show up when user click on your name to checkout your profile≥
 ---
+Shana is a Direct-Entry PhD student at the Institute of Biomedical Engineering at the University of Toronto.
+Her research interests include DNA nanotechnology, cancer immunotherapies, and molecular engineering.<br><br>

+Prior to becoming a member of Dr. Chou’s lab in BME, Shana completed her undergraduate degree in Chemical Engineering with a specialization in Biochemical Engineering at Western University.
+She completed her undergraduate thesis with Dr. Arghya Paul and then continued into a summer research project in the same lab supported by an Engineering Research Award, the Dean's Award.
+Here, she developed surface-patterned, biocompatible hydrogels as drug delivery scaffolds for diabetic wound healing.
+During her time at Western, Shana was also a varsity athlete for the Western Women’s Hockey team, where she earned an OUA Gold Medal and a Silver Medal at the National Championships in 2018.<br><br>

+When Shana's not attempting to understand the complexies of our immune system, she loves staying active, reading, and exploring her new city.